Flash-X/flash-x.io/pages/events.md

 To be hosted in the [Department of Computer Science](https://cs.uchicago.edu/) at the [University of Chicago](https://www.uchicago.edu/)

-## Address
+## Location
-John Crerar Library Building
+John Crerar Library Building - Room JCL 390

 5730 South Ellis Avenue
 Chicago IL 60637